mbr4477/blog/content/blog/hadoop-ubuntu-vm/hadoop_ubuntu_vm.md

    ```

 # Conclusion
-If everything went according to plan, you now have a Hadoop
+If everything went according to plan, you now have a Hadoop system running on an Ubuntu VM in VirtualBox!
+Note that this is will default to a single node, single process execution, as described [here](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html#Standalone_Operation).
+For lots more information about Kotlin, check out [kotlinlang.org](http://kotlinlang.org/).